Jacobikinz/CICS-Consultant/docs/final.md

 ## Authentication/Authorization:

 A user cannot access a profile page unless they are logged in.
 They can only access their own profile page, which has a unique url.
+Users are authenticated using sessions with passport, very similarly to the in-class example where each user gets a session with each sessions starting when the user logs in.
+The passport local plan takes the user's email and password, checks them against the database, and if they're both correct then their session starts.
+Otherwise, they're redirected to the login page.

 ## Division of Labor: